 I'm not going into plot development further than that because Contact's so well-written, directed and performed that you deserve to experience every single part of it for the first time.

 Contact's not just a great movie.
 It tells the story Carl Sagan intended to write the way he should have.

-I want to freely state here that George Clooney had shown he's capable
+I want to freely state here that George Clooney is capable of

 prime example of this.
 Whether it needed to be produced in black and

 white... is an artistic judgment that a lot of people agreed with.
 I

 was "meh" about it - this is, after all, the 21st century, and the only